kavezo/ZipZap/README.md

 You need to have a computer to run the server on, and a device with MagiReco to connect to it (both emulator and real physical device work).

+To update to a new release: download the release, unzip it without overwriting the old one, then copy your data/user folder from the old one to the new one

 ### On the computer: installation and running

 On Windows, if you have Python 3.8 installed, you can just run getStarted.bat and then startServer.bat.
 You can close